MargaretKrutikova/react-setup/README.md

 Tools and libraries used:

 - `ESlint` is a static code analysis tool that is used only for enforcing code quality (and not formatting) rules.
 These rules are specified in `.eslintrc.js` in the root of the project,
-- `Prettier` is an opinionated code formatter with very few configuration options, this project uses only the default configuration,
+- `Prettier` is an opinionated code formatter with very few configuration options and this project uses very few overrides,
 - `npm` is a package manager and build tool for installing dependencies and running scripts from `package.json`.

 ## Configuration